akeneo-presales/apps-workshop-partners/README.md

 ````

-## Step 5: Configure and activate a Catalog
+## 5: Configure and activate a Catalog

 Going back to the PIM we have to enable the catalog for our app.
-Adding a filter on the family to retrieve only the products we wants.
+Adding a filter on the criteria of our choice to retrieve only the products we want to address.

-## Step 6: Install Third-Party API Client and add Service Account configuration
+## 6: Install Third-Party API Client and add Service Account configuration

 ### Add the google/cloud-vision dependency